PortSide Intern Projects

 Social Media

-The work here overlaps a lot with the BMT work above.
-We are looking for interns who can bring creative flair and a sense of humor to illustrating waterfront and maritime issues and topics, PortSide activities, and who can help attract younger audiences to our content.
-Our IG needs a voice.
-Interns will brainstorm with staff to discuss topics.
-Platforms currently used are Facebook, Twitter/X, Threads, IG, LinkedIn, YouTube.
+This can overlap with the BMT work above.
+We’re looking for interns who can bring creative flair and a sense of humor to illustrating waterfront and maritime issues and topics, PortSide activities, and who can help attract younger audiences to our content.
+Interns will brainstorm with staff on topics.
+Platforms used are Facebook, X, Threads, IG, LinkedIn, YouTube.

-• Create memes, graphics, and videos to convey the message.
+Create memes, graphics, and videos to convey the message.
 We’re open to gamifying content and being playful!
+Make surveys and outreach materials.
+Select and use a post-scheduling app.